 Sanliurfa Turkey Travel Guide

 Sanliurfa's climate shifts from hot summers to cold winters, making seasonal clothing selections important.
-Modest dress is recommended, especially for women travelers, with shoulders and knees covered.
-When visiting mosques, women must cover their heads (a scarf is often available by the door).
+Modest dress is recommended, especially for women, with shoulders and knees covered.
+When visiting mosques, women must cover their heads (a scarf is often available at the entrance).
 Men should wear long trousers.
 Remove your shoes before entering religious sites.

 Spring and Autumn (April-May, September-October): Pack light layers, including Long-sleeved shirts plus airy jackets or sweaters for cooler evenings.
 Comfortable trousers or skirts are suitable.
 Summer (June-August): The conditions are very warm and dry.
 Choose lightweight, breathable fabrics like cotton or linen.
 Sun protection, a hat, and Sunglasses offer defense against the sun.

 Wear Comfortable walking shoes.
-They are essential for exploring historical sites and city streets.
+They are essential for exploring historical sites and downtown streets.

-Sandals or available shoes suit summer, but choose options suitable for extended walking.
-Sturdy, closed-protective footwear are good for Göbeklitepe and other archaeological sites due to uneven terrain.
+Sandals or open shoes suit summer, but choose options suitable for extended walking.
+Sturdy, closed-toe shoes are good for Göbeklitepe and other archaeological sites due to uneven terrain.
 Waterproof shoes are practical for winter if rain is forecast.

 Shoulders and knees covered.